 Just like a door key, the Key in a certificate is used to both prevent unauthorized access and allow authorized access.
 The keys in a certificate are generally used to encrypt data and then decrypt the data.

 When you go through the certificate generation process above, you are generating two different, but mathematically related, keys; a Public Key and a Private Key.
-The public key is used to decrypt data, but cannot be used to decrypt the data it encrypts.
+The public key is used to encrypt data, but cannot be used to decrypt the data it encrypts.
 The private key is able to decrypt data encrypted by the public key and must be kept as securely as possible.

 If you were to look at a certificate file, you would be able to see the public key without any issues.
 You could even take the public key and use it to encrypt some data.
 However, the only way that data could be decrypted is if you have access to the private key.
-The private key is usually stored securely, and can only be accessed with specific authorization.
+The private key is stored securely, and can only be accessed with specific authorization.
 If you gain physical access to a web server (or remote access to the GUI/Command line of the OS running the web server), you can gain access to the private key, but that usually requires a level of access unavailable to the majority of people.

 Now, you may be wondering, “If the data can be encrypted by anyone, how do I ensure the data getting to the client machine is actually coming from the original server?”
 And If you weren’t already, you probably are now.
 Well, to make sure the sending server is authentic we have to authenticate it.
 That’s where another part of the digital certificate comes into play.